tranmh/portal64api/TASKS.md

 5. Implement routes and also add to /demo which show somethings like this: https://schach.in/sc-muehlacker-1923/ for a certain club. // DONE
 6. For every regions you have officials / functionaries and their addresses like this https://www.svw.info/adressen/praesidium for region C. Implement the possibility to access those addresses.
 See tables adr, adresse and adressen. // DONE
 7. Review all routes and design Caching with Redis.
 Write the high level design to docs/RedisCaching.md // DONE
+8. For player details we want to have more information: DWZ (current) and DWZ 12 months ago.
+How many rates games were played.
+Ranking in Bezirk and Land (C for region Württemberg).
+NOT Implemented yet!
+Performance problems, if not solving properly.

 **FIXED: Tournament Service Caching Bug** // DONE
 - **Issue**: Tournament service was not using Redis cache despite having cache infrastructure